Everything you've done is worth it

 -What is the secret to being yourself, not just in skiing?

-What I've done, what I've built up, no matter how small or negative, all the process I've gone through has value, and I just need to believe in that path.
-That's how I think.
+I believe that everything I've done, everything I've built up, no matter how small or negative, has value in the process I've gone through, and that it's important to believe in that path.

 -Do you think that change in your mindset has had any effect on your skating?

-But when I skate with a positive mindset, confident and believing in myself, I feel like I can skate with confidence, or skate in a way that I can show others.
+However, when I ski with a positive mindset, confident in myself and believing in myself, I feel like I can ski with confidence and perform in a way that I can show to others.

-After all, moguls is a sport where you perform individually, so I think having a positive or negative mindset really matters.
+After all, moguls is an individual performance sport, so I think whether you're in a positive or negative mindset is very important.

 --So it seems like you've been getting results as a result?

 That's right.
-In Idre and the four World Cup races before the Olympics, I was really just thinking about showing my coach, not thinking about the results at all, and just skiing the way I like, and it felt like the results followed.
+In Idre and the four World Cup races before the Olympics, I was really only thinking about showing my coach what I could do, and I didn't think about the results at all.
+I just skied with the mindset of doing the kind of skiing I love, and the results followed.

-Of course, before going to the Super Final, when the results are announced and it flashes through my mind, or if I stay in first place, the thought that it would be nice if it ended there, crosses my mind, but when I think, "I have one more chance to improve my skiing," I'm able to concentrate on my own skiing.
+Of course, before going to the Super Final, the results like where I was placed came out, and that would flash through my mind, or if I was still in first place, I'd think it would be better if it just ended there.
+But when I think, "I have one more chance to improve my skiing," I can concentrate on my own skiing.

 Trust with the coach